-The South Australian Aboriginal Advisory Council (SAAAC) was established in November 2005 as an interim council to investigate and recommend structures through which the state government could engage with Aboriginal people in matters of Aboriginal affairs’ programs and policy.
+South Australian Aboriginal Advisory Council (SAAAC) is the South Australian Government’s peak engagement body with Aboriginal people on matters of Aboriginal affairs’ programs and policy.

-The council comprises up to 10 Aboriginal people who are appointed by the Premier for a term of two years.
+The SAAAC comprises up to 10 Aboriginal people who are appointed for a term of two years by the Premier, who is responsible for the Aboriginal Affairs and Reconciliation portfolio.
 Membership is determined through a public nomination process that is open to all Aboriginal people who are South Australian residents.

 - Ms Sharron Williams (Chair)